bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 which indicates this.
 The reason for this is that the MRI needs to be corrected for nonlinear gradients in order to fit the accompanying PET scans for co-registration [1, 2].
-In general, SI units must be used (we refer to https://bids-specification.readthedocs.io/en/stable/99-appendices/05-units.html) and we recommend to use the CMIXF style formatting for SI units, for example, "kBq/mL" rather than "kilobecquerel per ml".
+**Units**: In general, SI units must be used (we refer to https://bids-specification.readthedocs.io/en/stable/99-appendices/05-units.html) and we recommend to use the CMIXF style formatting for SI units, for example, "kBq/mL" rather than "kilobecquerel per ml".
 An overview of a common PET experiment (with blood data) can be seen in Figure 1, defined on a single time scale relative to a predefined “time zero”